Mark system: Controversy

 The extent and nature of the mark system has been, and still is, a subject of controversy among historians.
 One school holds that it was almost universal in Germany; that it was, in fact, the typical Teutonic method of holding and cultivating the land.
 From Germany, it is argued, it was introduced by the Angle and Saxon invaders into England, where it was extensively adopted, being the foundation upon which the prevailing land system in early England was built.

 An opposing school denies entirely the existence of the mark system, and a French writer, Fustel de Coulanges, refers to it contemptuously as a figment of the Teutonic imagination.
 This view is based largely upon the supposition that common ownership of the land was practically unknown among the early Germans, and was by no means general among the early English.
-The truth will doubtless be found to lie somewhere between the two extremes.
 The complete mark system was certainly not prevalent in Anglo-Saxon England, nor did it exist very widely, or for any very long period in Germany, but the system which did prevail in these two countries contained elements which are also found in the mark system.